-On December 17, 2021, Cogeco Communications amended and extended its \$750 million Term Revolving Facility to January 24, 2027.
-As part of the amendments, Cogeco Communications has transitioned its revolving facility into a Sustainability-linked loan ("SLL") structure, underscoring its strong leadership and dedication to sustainability and the organization's Environmental, social and governance (ESG) goals.
-On the same day, Cogeco, the parent company, also announced the amendment and extension of its term revolving facility.
+On December 17, 2021, Cogeco amended and extended its \$100 million Term Revolving Facility to February 3, 2027 and Cogeco Communications amended and extended its \$750 million Term Revolving Facility to January 24, 2027.
+As part of the amendments, both Cogeco and Cogeco Communications have transitioned their revolving facilities into a Sustainability-linked loan ("SLL") structure, underscoring their strong leadership and dedication to sustainability and the organizations' Environmental, social and governance (ESG) goals.
 Both Cogeco's and Cogeco Communications' revolving facilities represent the first syndicated Sustainability-linked loans in Canada within the telecommunications and media sectors.